Obstetrician-Gynecologist Education Requirements: Program Overviews

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the job outlook for OBGYNs and all other physicians and surgeons is predicted to be much better than the average for all jobs.
-The BLS expected employment for these occupations to increase by 22% during the 2008-2018 decade.
-In May of 2009, the BLS estimated the mean yearly salary for OBGYNs at $204,470, and found that the majority of OBGYNs find employment in physicians' offices, hospitals and outpatient care centers.
+According to the U.S. Bureau of Labor Statistics, the job outlook for physicians and surgeons in general is predicted to be better than the average for all jobs.
+The BLS expected employment for these occupations to increase by 24% during the 2010-2020 decade.
+In May 2012, the BLS estimated the mean yearly salary for obstetricians and gynecologists at $216,760, and found that the majority of them find employment in physicians' offices, hospitals and outpatient care centers.

 Continuing Education and Licensure Information

 OBGYNs must also complete state licensure requirements and pass two board exams for certification before they can practice.
 State licensure is accomplished via the United States Medical Licensing Examination (USMLE), and the board exams are split, with one given immediately after residency completion and the other after two years of OBGYN practice.